monktastic/no-more-contempt/index.md

 This is the wedge it drives to prevent your angel from getting an empathetic grip.
 It triggers behavior that will cause you both to rapidly accelerate away from any possibility of mutual humanizing.
 Both your devil and theirs and theirs _knew_ this would happen, because they are fundamentally identical.
 In fact, not only are they identical, but from a certain perspective they behave more like puppets of a single shared Devil that is pulling _all_ of our strings.

 This is not just a religious invention: it seems that everyone who introspects carefully enough eventually perceives this "distributed malevolent entity" with a seeming intelligence and volition of its own that, even if not _literally_ true, explain its apparently-coordinated behavior terrifyingly well.
-Your interaction isn't limited to the two of you: it ripples out from each of you into your lives, eventually reaching the far corners of the world — where you can plausibly deny any connection to it.
+Your interaction with the "bad person" ripples out from each of you into your lives, eventually reaching the far corners of the world — where you can plausibly deny any connection to it.

 <p align="center" width="100%">
     <img width="33%" src="img/shared-devil.png ">